zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-amazon.md

 161. They are close to and serve for reasons of interest, and friends who have no reason are difficult to obtain today.

-People who are unnetted have their own interests, should be like rhino horns alone.
+People who are unnetted have their own interests, should be like rhinoceros horns alone.

 "They are close and served by reason of interest": "For reasons of their own